HayatsCodes/HayatsCodes/README.md

 Software Engineer (Full-stack)
 -----------------

-I'm a dedicated and detail-oriented software engineer who loves to collaborate with others and learn new things.
+I'm a dedicated software engineer who loves to collaborate with others and learn new things.

 * 🌍  I'm based in Nigeria.
 * 🚀  I'm currently open to junior or entry-level software engineer roles.